Jalen Suggs: Personal life

 Suggs has two younger sisters.
 He is the second cousin once removed of former NFL player Terrell Suggs, a two-time Super Bowl champion.
-Suggs is also a cousin of Eddie Jones, a three-time NBA All-Star, and Pacers guard Tyrese Haliburton.
+Suggs is also a cousin of Eddie Jones, a three-time NBA All-Star, and Pacers guard Tyrese Haliburton, a two-time NBA All-Star.
 He has several other cousins that have played NCAA Division I basketball.
 Suggs is a Christian.